PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 their (non-trainable) **hyperparameters**, and the **wires** they act on.
 Note that the trainable parameters can be tensors of any supported autodifferentiation framework.

-The four defining properties are accessible for all :class:`~.Operator` instances:
+These four defining properties are accessible for all :class:`~.Operator` instances:

 >>> from jax import numpy as jnp
 >>> op = qml.Rot(jnp.array(0.1), jnp.array(0.2), jnp.array(0.3), wires=["a"])